FAQ

 For Non-Resident unitholders:

-The TDS certificates in Form 16A shall be issued to the unitholders on quarterly basis in accordance with the timelines prescribed under the Income Tax Rules, 1962.
+The TDS certificates in Form 131(earlier Form 16A)*** shall be issued to the unitholders on quarterly basis in accordance with the timelines prescribed under the Income Tax Rules, 2026.

 IndiGrid will issue the TDS certificates based on the following indicative timeline: